-an ecclesial approach
+an ecclesial approach a Marist approach a Gospel approach

 When Marie-Claude Grulier (Co-ordinatrice of the Association of Marist Laity) asked meto take on the preparation of this intervention which is intended at the same time to help usgrasp the implications of this step being taken by the lay Marists, and to stand back fromand examine this setting out on a journey, I thought that she had really explained it allvery clearly in her letter of February, and I wondered if it really was worth going over itall again.
 But she insisted.
 So I accepted; but I am going to deviate a bit from themandate given.